algorandfoundation/algokit-beaker-default-template/tests_generated/test_smart_contract_generator_default_production_preset_typescript/README.md

 #### Setting up GitHub for CI/CD workflow and TestNet deployment

   1. Every time you have a change to your smart contract, and when you first initialize the project you need to [build the contract](#initial-setup) and then commit the `smart_contracts/artifacts` folder so the [output stability](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/articles/output_stability.md) tests pass
-  2. Decide what values you want to use for the `allow_update`, `allow_delete` and the `on_schema_break`, `on_update` parameters specified in [`contract.py`](./smart_contracts/hello_world/contract.py).
+  2. Decide what values you want to use for the `allowUpdate` and `allowDelete` parameters specified in [`deploy-config.ts`](./smart_contracts/hello_world/deploy-config.ts).
-     When deploying to LocalNet these values are both set to allow update and replacement of the app for convenience.
-But for non-LocalNet networks the defaults are more conservative.
+     When deploying to LocalNet these values are both set to `true` for convenience.
+But for non-LocalNet networks they are more conservative and use `false`
      These default values will allow the smart contract to be deployed initially, but will not allow the app to be updated or deleted if is changed and the build will instead fail.
      To help you decide it may be helpful to read the [AlgoKit Utils app deployment documentation](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/app-deploy.md) or the [AlgoKit smart contract deployment architecture](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md#upgradeable-and-deletable-contracts).
   3. Create a [Github Environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named `Test`.